dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 }
 ```

-In `handleMouseover` we select the new circle and pass it into the popup's `.point` method.
+In `handleMouseover` we select the new circle and call `.node()` to get the actual `<circle>` element (see the D3 Selections chapter for a reminder).
+We then pass the element into the popup's `.point` method.

 Save `js/layout.js`, `js/update.js` and `js/popup.js` and refresh your browser.
 The popup should now appear a bit higher up:

 {width: 33%}
 ![Popup positioned with the 'popupCenter' circle (which is visible)](52676cc44e50fc530a2071f3a46df13c.png)

-We also need to hide the new circles, so we add the following to `css/style.css`:
+We also need to hide the new circles, so add the following to `css/style.css`:

 {caption: "css/style.css"}
 ```css